gbmhunter/blog/content/electronics/components/capacitors/_index.md

 {{% figure ref="dc-bias-capacitance-derating-graph-from-murata" src="_assets/dc-bias-capacitance-derating-graph-from-murata.webp" width="600px" caption="Graph showing how the package size changes the DC bias behaviour.
 All 4 capacitors have are from the same manufacturer, and have the same ratings (capacitance, voltage, dielectric) except for package size.
 Graph was generated by Murata's SimSurfing tool[^murata-sim-surfing-tool-mlcc]." %}}

-One possible explanation for why smaller packages suffer from more DC bias problems is that the electric field across the dielectric is stronger in smaller packages (same voltage across a smaller distance between the plates = larger electric field), leading to more non-linearities occuring in the permittivity of the dielectric[^eevblog-is-ceramic-capacitor-package-relevant].
+One possible explanation for why smaller packages suffer from more DC bias problems is that the electric field across the dielectric is stronger in smaller packages (same voltage across a smaller distance between the plates = larger electric field), leading to more non-linearities occurring in the permittivity of the dielectric[^eevblog-is-ceramic-capacitor-package-relevant].

 ## Decoupling